virtual-labs/exp-tensile-test-experiment-iiith/experiment/aim.md

 Tensile testing is one of the more basic tests to determine stress-strain relationships.Test specimens for tensile testing are generally either circular or rectangular with larger ends to facilitate gripping the sample.

-**Objective**

-To develop an understanding of stress-strain curves of materials, and learn how to use them to determine various mechanical properties of ductile and brittle materials.